 On March 10, 2020, Governor Lamont declared a state of emergency throughout the State of Connecticut as a result of the COVID-19 outbreak.
 Pursuant to Governor Lamont's declaration of a state of emergency and numerous Executive Orders, State agencies have been directed to use all resources necessary to respond to the outbreak.
-Gradual improvement has been made over the last year and the State is beginning to see lower hospitalization rates and a steady increase in vaccinations.
-On May 19, 2021, most COVID-19 related restrictions on businesses will be lifted.
+On May 19, 2021, most COVID-19 related restrictions on businesses were lifted.
+The emergency orders expired February 15, 2022.
 The State has a dedicated website providing up-to-date information concerning the State's actions in response to COVID-19: ct.gov/coronavirus.

 On March 27, 2020, the United States Congress enacted the Coronavirus Aid, Relief, and Economic Stabilization Act (the "CARES Act") that provides in excess of \$2 trillion of relief to industries and entities throughout the country, including state and local governments.
 On April 24, 2020, the United States Congress enacted legislation that provided an additional \$484 billion to replenish a small business lending program, support hospitals and expand COVID-19 testing.
 The State received \$1.382 billion to cover statewide costs associated with the response to the outbreak of COVID-19.
 In addition, on March 28, 2020, President Trump approved Governor Lamont's request for a disaster declaration for the State.
-Under the declaration, it is expected that federal funding will be made available to state, tribal and eligible local governments and certain private nonprofit organizations for emergency protective measures, including direct federal assistance, for all areas of Connecticut impacted by COVID-19.

-On March 11, 2021, the United States Congress enacted the American Rescue Plan Act of 2021 (ARP Act) that provides additional to relief to individuals, grants to businesses, and support to state and local governments.
-The State of Connecticut is expected to receive an estimated \$2.6 billion to respond to the impacts of the COVID-19 pandemic.
-On April 26, 2021, Governor Lamont presented his proposal on the usage ARP Act funds for the State of Connecticut.
-Formal guidance from the United States Treasury has not yet been provided to the states.
-All plans are subject to the United State Treasury's allowable uses.
+On March 11, 2021, the United States Congress enacted the American Rescue Plan Act of 2021 (ARP Act) that provides additional relief to individuals, grants to businesses, and support to state and local governments.
+The State of Connecticut received approximately \$2.8 billion to respond to the impacts of the COVID-19 pandemic.
+Sections 306 and 207 of Public Act No. 21-2 of the June Special Session outline the legislature's approved allocation of the ARPA funds awarded to the State.
+All allocations re subject to the United States Treasury's regulations and guidance regarding allowable uses.